openedx/edx-documentation/en_us/shared/preface.rst

 * `Open edX Learner's Guide`_ helps students use the Open edX LMS to take courses.
 This guide is available on the docs.edx.org web page.
-Because learners are currently only guided to this resource through the courseware, we encourage course teams to provide learners with links to this guide as needed in course updates or discussions.
+Because learners are currently only guided to this resource through the course, we encourage course teams to provide learners with links to this guide as needed in course updates or discussions.